-Hollywood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hollywood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hollywood is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hollywood who work in office and administrative support (13.28%), sales jobs (13.22%), and management occupations (11.18%).

 Hollywood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Hollywood is somewhat higher than in the average US city of 21.84%: 26.20% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Hollywood who are college-educated is somewhat higher than the average US community of 21.84%: 26.20% of adults in Hollywood have at least a bachelor's degree.

 The per capita income in Hollywood in 2010 was $28,182, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,728 for a family of four.
 However, Hollywood contains both very wealthy and poor people as well.